-LightBox is grateful to have Elizabeth Krol, PG, EP, National Client Manager, Partner Engineering & Science, Inc. answer questions about what we can expect to see in the seventh version of the ASTM E 1527 Phase I ESA standard.
+LightBox is grateful to have Elizabeth Krol, PG, EP, and active ASTM Task Group participant, answer questions about what we can expect to see in the seventh version of the ASTM E 1527 Phase I ESA standard.
 She also fills us in on how the Task Group is addressing the latest concerns about PFAS and what other things consultants should be aware of in advance of E 1527-21.
 Krol leads the ASTM E 1527 technical work group dedicated to strengthening historic sources in the Phase I ESA standard practice.
 (Note that nothing will be final in the updated standard until it is finalized by the ASTM Task Group, and promulgated as AAI-compliant by the U.S. EPA in 2021.)

 What are the main areas of review of the proposed revisions?

 One primary objective of the proposed revision is to “clean up” the current E 1527-13 standard by addressing some “housekeeping issues.”
 These include:

 - Improving the Physical Setting section (to add site-specific sources when identified)

 - State and Federal Database Review (i.e., cleaning up database names, but leaving search distances unchanged)

 - Adding language that reports shall include photographs from inspection (to reflect that documentation of field observations is a critical component of strengthening the standard)